Blendify/blender-manual/blender_docs/manual/modeling/meshes/introduction.rst

 (displayed in the *Tooltips* for each tool) and/or in the *Specials* menu :kbd:`W`, the *Edge* menu :kbd:`Ctrl-E` ,and *Face* menu :kbd:`Ctrl-F`.
-For each tool a context-dependent menu is opened at the bottom of the *Tool Shelf*.
+For each tool a context-sensitive menu is opened at the bottom of the *Tool Shelf*.

 Even more mesh editing tools can be enabled in the *User Preferences* ' *Add-ons* section.